bbglab/oncodrive3d/tools/preprocessing/README.md

 Arguments:

 - `--samplesheet-folder` (**required**): Absolute path to the folder created by `prepare_samplesheet.py` (contains `samplesheet.csv` + `fasta/`).
-- `--config-path`: YAML with path templates describing where to place predicted/missing/retrieved bundles relative to `--samplesheet-folder` (default `config.yaml`).
+- `--mane-dataset-dir` (**required**): Path to the MANE-only dataset built via `oncodrive3d build-datasets --mane_only`.
+- `--canonical-dir`: Path to the dataset including Uniprot canonical structures built via `oncodrive3d build-datasets` or `oncodrive3d build-datasets --mane`.
-- `--predicted-dir`: Directory containing nf-core/proteinfold PDBs to ingest; omit it if you only want to reuse AF canonical structures in this pass.
+- `--predicted-dir`: Path to the directory containing nf-core/proteinfold PDBs to ingest; omit it if you only want to reuse AF canonical structures in this pass.
-- `--canonical-dir`: Directory with the AlphaFold canonical PDBs (typically `<build_folder>/pdb_structures` from `oncodrive3d build-datasets --mane` or the default build).
-Required to reuse canonical structures; `--mane_only` builds alone do not download these files.
+- `--cgc-list-path`: Path to the Cancer Gene Census TSV (optional; only needed for CGC prioritisation).
+Download available from the CGC website (registration required).
 - `--max-workers`: Parallel workers for canonical indexing (default = all cores).
 - `--enable-canonical-reuse/--disable-canonical-reuse`: Toggle canonical harvesting (enabled by default when `--canonical-dir` is provided).
 - `--filter-long-sequences/--no-filter-long-sequences`: Whether to drop long proteins from the nf-core input (default enabled).
 - `--max-sequence-length`: Length cutoff applied when filtering (default `2700` residues).
+- `--config-path`: YAML with path templates describing where to place predicted/missing/retrieved bundles relative to `--samplesheet-folder` (default `config.yaml`).

 > [!NOTE]
 > Provide at least one of `--predicted-dir` or `--canonical-dir`; otherwise the script has nothing to consume.